What to expect and how to prepare for standard financial and operational reviews.

 Operational Review: The Process and System | A Handbook for Providers

-For more information about the operational review process, reach out to your non-profit portfolio manager.
+For more information about the Financial Review process, reach out to your BC Housing contact.